onmax/unocss-preset-gradient-fn/README.md

 To create a gradient with easing, follow these steps:

-1. Set the starting color with bg-gradient-fn-from-$color.
+1. Set the starting color with `bg-gradient-fn-from-$color`.
-2. Set the ending color with bg-gradient-fn-to-$color.
+2. Set the ending color with `bg-gradient-fn-to-$color`.
-3. Choose an easing function by name, like bg-gradient-fn-ease-in-out.
+3. Choose an easing function by name, like `bg-gradient-fn-ease-in-out`.

 ```html
 <div class="bg-gradient-fn-from-blue-500 bg-gradient-fn-to-l bg-gradient-fn-to-green-400 bg-gradient-fn-ease-in-out">